ComputationalRadiationPhysics/picongpu/docs/source/usage/param/core.rst

    :path: include/picongpu/simulation_defines/param/speciesAttributes.param
    :no-link:

-The following species attributes are defined by PMacc and always stored with a particle:
+The following species attributes are defined by pmacc and always stored with a particle:

 .. doxygenfile:: Identifier.hpp
    :project: PIConGPU